TheOpenProject/TOM/README.md

 # TOM
 Translational Oncology Modelling

+The R script "TOP TOM 2019-02-07.R" focuses on the following two questions:
+Goal 1.
+Which rate laws accurately recapitulate PDX tumour growth?
+Goal 2.
+Which rate laws accurately predict PDX tumour growth?

-To run the R script "TOP TOM 2019-02-07", you would need to obtain the Novartis mouse clinical trial data from
+To run the R script, you would need to obtain the Novartis mouse clinical trial data from

 https://www.nature.com/articles/nm.3954#supplementary-information